ZerpRedgrave/StringHC/README.md

 # StringHC
-A Sinple Modern HolyC Library Features for HolyC Library thats intended to use from Amateur to Professional
+A Sinple Modern HolyC Library Features for HolyC Library thats intended to use from Amateur to Professional.
+The Question is How to use it?
+Simple!.

+- #include "Path+StrA.HC" Ex. #include "/MyProject/StrA.HC"
+- And its time to work

 # List Features in String
 - StrCat() -> Connecting *s to *d then return *s